U-n-Own/UniversityNotes/University Notes/IntelligentSystemsForPatternRecognition/Lesson 18 - Intro to Reinforcement Learning.md

 #### Brief interaction with Neuroscience

-Reinforcement Learning interact strongly with neuroscience and psycology, since this can be tought as the kind of learning that our brain do many concepts at the core of this paradigm are biologically inspired, also the psychological model of animals behaviour that matches empirical data, more on this can be found in chapter 14-15 of the books Sutton and Barto
+Reinforcement Learning interact strongly with neuroscience and psycology, since this can be tought as the kind of learning that our brain do many concepts at the core of this paradigm are biologically inspired, also the psychological model of animals behaviour that matches empirical data, more on this can be found in chapter 14-15 of the book Sutton and Barto

 ### Reward